SKYSPIN

 Q12.
 Right understanding in the individuals is the basis for harmony in the family, which is the building block for harmony in the society.
 Give your comments.

-Ans: Right understanding in the individuals is the basis for harmony in the family, which is the building block for harmony in the society.
+Ans: Right understanding in the individuals is the basis for harmony in the family, which is the building block for harmony in the society.1.
+The harmony in the society begins from the individual.
+We need to ensure right understanding in the individual as the foundation of harmony in the society.

 2. With right understanding, the need for physical facilities in the family can be ascertained.
 By assessing our needs correctly and by producing more than required the family can be prosperous.